chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_precedence.rst

 #.
 A ``force_override`` attribute located in a recipe
 #.
 An ``automatic`` attribute identified by |ohai| at the start of the |chef| run

 where the last attribute in the list is the one that is applied to the node.
-Attribute precedence, based on the |chef| overview diagram:

-.. image:: ../../images/overview_chef_attributes_precedence.png

-Yes, the order of application for roles and environments is reversed for ``default`` and ``override`` attributes.
+.. note:: The attribute precedence order for roles and environments is reversed for ``default`` and ``override`` attributes.
 The precedence order for ``default`` attributes is environment, then role.
 The precedence order for ``override`` attributes is role, then environment.
 Applying environment ``override`` attributes after role ``override`` attributes allows a role to exist in multiple environments.

+Attribute precedence, when viewed from the perspective of on the |chef| overview diagram, where the numbers in the diagram match the order of attribute precedence:

+.. image:: ../../images/overview_chef_attributes_precedence.png

-Attribute precedence, viewed as a table:
+Attribute precedence, when viewed as a table:

 .. image:: ../../images/overview_chef_attributes_table.png